DragonID/NASAoraCLE/README.md

 **Food**: Cleveland has a number of underutilized buildings that can be converted to vertical farms, and operated for profit.
 Using the model from Chicago's The Plant, we can double the output of food per square foot as compared to farmland.
 In order to meet this goal, we propose that subsidies that go to farmland also be allowed for urban farming, this will allow for the establishment of significant urban farming (rooftop, vertical side of building, etc...).

-**Transpiration**: We propose upgrading the current city transportation model by further developing a safe cycling network, a frequent bus grid, traffic calming and parking management.
+**Transportation**: We propose upgrading the current city transportation model by further developing a safe cycling network, a frequent bus grid, traffic calming and parking management.
 All of this moving to create world’s first Mobility-as-a-Service (MaaS) pass/platform.

 In the end, this will completely change Cleveland over the next two decades!
 We will bring innovation, wealth, and equality, as well as sustainability and self-reliance.
 Making Cleveland the City of The Future.